flexdrive/devops-sre-challenge/challenge/README.md

 You are tasked with provisioning the Kubernetes cluster to an AWS account with the following considerations:
 - Cluster does not require any nodes be available on public network
-- Cluster resources should be exposed through some type of Ingress
+- Cluster state and resources should be declarative and stored in Github
+- A bastion should be configured to allow access to cluster nodes
 - Access Permissions should be considered.
-Provide ability to set specific IAM roles on K8s pods
+Be prepared to discuss how to only provide cluster resources with the necessary AWS API access
 - A centralized logging solution should be enabled in the cluster
 - A centralized monitoring solution should be deployed

-## Sample Applications to Deploy

-Keep in mind, this is just an assessment and should not a production system.
-KISS principle.

-Please implement as much of a solution with the considerations above, commit it to a repo and share it with us.
+## Guidelines
+To aid in reducing the time required to complete the challenge, please consider the following guidelines:
+- use KOPs as K8s cluster deployment tool
+- limit time needed to complete; we will discuss any items not able to be completed

+## Next Steps
+If considered for in-face interview, please be prepared to deploy cluster and recommend best practices for packaging applications for deployment to cluster.
+We will also discuss the choices made to fulfill the challenge requirements and understand what you might do differently with more time.